TAKING THE TIME TO PLAY

 > Serenity – sense of peace & absence of worries about oneself

-> Timeliness – thorough focus on the present, & lack of attention to passing of time
+> Timeliness – thorough focus on the present, & lack of attention to the passage of time

 NEXT: Adult Play Benefits (Part 1)